 - 9.1 The tariff is based on the principle of "use more pay more".
 Present water tariff policy acts as a deterrent for consumers consuming excessive water or having wastage of water.
-DJB had collected ₹ 1637.09 crore during 2019-20. - 9.2 DJB has provided Rain Water Harvesting in its 569 installations.
-The Rain Water harvesting cell of DJB provides technical assistance to individuals /institutions for providing Rain Water Harvesting.
-DJB has provided the information regarding Rain Water Harvesting on its website for public facilitation. - 9.3 As per DJB amended tariff Regulations (March 2016) rebate of 10% in the water bills is provided for having functional RWH system and non-provision will a make water bills increased by 1.5 time till functional RWH system is installed.
+DJB had collected ₹ 1773.89 crore during 2020-21. - 9.2 DJB has provided Rain Water Harvesting in its 594 installations.
+The Rain Water harvesting cell of DJB provides technical assistance to individuals/ institutions for providing Rain Water Harvesting.
+DJB has provided the information regarding Rain Water Harvesting on its website for public facilitation. - 9.3 As per DJB amended tariff Regulations (March 2016) rebate of 10% in the water bills is provided for having functional RWH system and non-provision will make water bills increased by 1.5 time till functional RWH system is installed.
 These provisions are applicable for plots of 100 sqm and above.
-However, levy of penalty has been deferred upto 31.03.2021. - 9.4 Special subsidy in water charges has been allowed to resettlement colonies where water charges are being recovered on assumed average of 10 KL per month per floor for unmetered connections.
+However, levy of penalty was deferred upto 31.12.2021. - 9.4 Special subsidy in water charges has been allowed to resettlement colonies where water charges are being recovered on assumed average of 10 KL per month per floor for unmetered connections.
 Salient features of existing water tariff are as under: - Existing water tariff has two parts.
 One is Service Charge and other Volumetric Water Consumption Charge applicable w.e.f.
 1.12.2004 and 1.4.2005 respectively.

-- 60 per cent of water consumption charges are recoverable towards Sewerage Maintenance Charge from such colonies/areas where sewerage services have been provided / maintained by the Delhi Jal Board. - In case of bulk connection for a colony / group housing society serving a number of residential premises, water charges will be worked out as per residential unit-wise at the domestic rates applicable from time to time.
+60 per cent of water consumption charges are recoverable towards Sewerage Maintenance Charge from such colonies/areas where sewerage services have been provided / maintained by the Delhi Jal Board.

+In case of bulk connection for a Colony / Group Housing Society serving a number of residential premises, water charges will be worked out as per residential unit-wise at the domestic rates applicable from time to time.
-Monthly Consumption Service Charge Volumetric Charge

-(in Kilolitre) (in ₹) (Per KI in ₹)
+Monthly Consumption (in Kilolitre) Service Charge (in ₹) Volumetric Charge (Per Kl in ₹)

 Upto 20 146.41 5.27

 20-30 219.62 26.36

->30 >30 292.82 43.93
+>30 292.82 43.93

-Plus Sewer Maintenance Plus Sewer Maintenance Charge: 60% of water volumetric charge
+Plus Sewer Maintenance Charge: 60% of water volumetric charge

 - 9.5 Water Tariff for Un-metered Connections in JJ Resettlement Colonies and Rural Areas: Water charges are applicable on assumed average of 10 KL Per month per floor for unmetered water connections in JJ resettlement colonies.
-For unmetered water connections in case of rural areas assumed average 25 KL per month per connection is charged.
+For unmetered water connections in case of rural areas assumed average 25 KL permonth per connection is charged.
 Water consumption rates and service charge are levied slab- wise.
 Sewerage maintenance charge is also recoverable, if sewerage services are being managed by Delhi Jal Board.
 Besides above, water cess is recoverable from all consumers at the rates determined by the Central Government from time to time. - 9.6 All domestic consumers of Delhi Jal Board consuming water up to 20 KL per month and having functional water meters are being given 100% subsidy and fully exempted from payment of water bill including all components namely, water charges, sewerage maintenance charge, service charges, meter rent (wherever applicable) and cess w.e.f.
 01.03.2015.